Skip to main content

 CoreDumpDirectory /home/httpd-core

-2. Restart Apache to complete the configuration.
+1. Restart Apache to apply the setting.

 # gdb /usr/sbin/httpd /home/httpd-core/core-httpd.31832